 What is and Who Developed the Social Learning Theory?

-It is a concept of learning and development which is based on the cognitive theory of learning that the learning process occurs by accepting or rejecting the observed behaviours of people in a social or formal setting.
+It is a concept of learning and development which is based on the cognitive theory of learning.
+That the learning process occurs by accepting or rejecting the observed behaviours of people in a social setting.
 People continue to learn and develop when presented with equal rewards or punishment called operant conditioning.

 A psychologist named Albert Bandura proposed this theory.
 His theory stated that cognitive factors alongside experiences and reinforcement of facts aid the process of learning.